Adaptive False Discovery Rate Control for Heterogeneous Data: The procedure

 The WAMDF implemented above is equivalent to $\bm{\delta}(\mat{Z};\hat t_{\alpha}^\lambda\mat{w})$ in that

-almost surely for each $m$, i.e. both procedures reject the same set of null hypotheses.
+almost surely for each $m$, so both procedures reject the same set of null hypotheses.
 The first equality in (\ref{implement eqn}) follows from (\ref{form}) and the last equality in (\ref{implement eqn}) is a consequence of Lemma 2 in \cite{Sto04}.